-The rule of thirds is arbitrary and using more creative techniques that plugin to your natural instincts will reap better rewards in the long term.
+The problem with the rule of thirds is that it’s arbitrary.
+Using more creative techniques that plug in to your natural instincts will reap better rewards in the long term.

 Hang on, hang on….Everyone knows that the rule of thirds works.
 Every.
 Single.
 Time.
 Everyone knows that the greats of photography exclusively use this rule!

-It is arbitrary though, and hopefully a beginner photographer will eventually move onto more creative compositional techniques.
+However, It is arbitrary, and hopefully a beginner photographer will eventually move onto more creative compositional techniques.

 Again, try to be open minded to new ideas.

 Balance is simple to explain, but a bit more difficult to achieve.